-The supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+- 6.7.
+Direct Supervision - The supervising physician is physically present with the resident during the key portions of the patient interaction. - 6.7.a.

-6.7.a.
 PGY-1 residents must initially be supervised directly, only as described in the above definition.
 (Core)